zenml-io/zenml/docs/book/getting-started/deploying-zenml/deploy-with-docker.md

 * **ZENML\_SERVER\_RATE\_LIMIT\_ENABLED**: This variable controls the rate limiting for ZenML API (currently only for the `LOGIN` endpoint).
 It is disabled by default, so set it to `1` only if you need to enable rate limiting.
 To determine unique users a `X_FORWARDED_FOR` header or `request.client.host` is used, so before enabling this make sure that your network configuration is associating proper information with your clients in order to avoid disruptions for legitimate requests.
 * **ZENML\_SERVER\_LOGIN\_RATE\_LIMIT\_MINUTE**: If rate limiting is enabled, this variable controls how many requests will be allowed to query the login endpoint in a one minute interval.
 Set it to a desired integer value; defaults to `5`.
 * **ZENML\_SERVER\_LOGIN\_RATE\_LIMIT\_DAY**: If rate limiting is enabled, this variable controls how many requests will be allowed to query the login endpoint in an interval of day interval.
 Set it to a desired integer value; defaults to `1000`.
-* **ZENML\_SERVER\_JWT\_SECRET\_KEY**: If you want to make sure your session tokens remain valid when spinning servers down and up again, a constant JWT secret key should be set.
-Feel free to choose a random string.
-Change this value to invalidate all existing issued sessions.
 *
 If none of the `ZENML_STORE_*` variables are set, the container will default to creating and using an SQLite database file stored at `/zenml/.zenconfig/local_stores/default_zen_store/zenml.db` inside the container.
 The `/zenml/.zenconfig/local_stores` base path where the default SQLite database is located can optionally be overridden by setting the `ZENML_LOCAL_STORES_PATH` environment variable to point to a different path (e.g. a persistent volume or directory that is mounted from the host).